nawab312/Kubernetes/Storage/PVC/PVC1.md

   - `namespace` The Kubernetes namespace
   - `labels` Tags for the PVC, useful for identifying the PVC across clusters or environments.
 - **spec**
-  - `accessModes` Defines the access modes for the PVC.
-ReadWriteOnce means the volume can be mounted as read-write by a single node.
+  - `accessModes`
+    - In the PV, the accessModes field defines how the volume can be accessed by the Kubernetes cluster.
+This is a property of the physical storage resource itself (the volume), and it describes the *capabilities* of the volume based on the underlying storage system.
+    - In the PVC, the accessModes field defines how the user or workload wants to access the volume.
+It is part of the claim that describes the *desired access mode* for the volume.
   - `resources.requests.storage`: Defines the requested storage amount.
 This is set to 50Gi in this case.
   - `storageClassName` Specifies which storage class to use for the PVC.
 In this example, the fast-storage class is used.
   - `volumeMode` Defines the mode of the volume.
 It could either be Filesystem (default) or Block